Niels-Bohr-Institute-XNS-StructBiophys/BayesApp/README.md

 Calculates the pair distance distribution function, p(r), from a SAXS/SANS dataset by a Bayesian indirect Fourier transformation (BIFT) algorithm

 Written by:              Steen Hansen
-With contributions from: Andreas Haahr Larsen
-                         Martin Cramer Pedersen
+With contributions from: Andreas Haahr Larsen, Martin Cramer Pedersen